lizajanneth/hello-world/README.md

 # hello-world
-This is my first repository in github.com
+This is my first repository on GitHub

-Hi Humans!
+Hello, friends! :wave:

 My name is Liza.
-I like Python and Javascript.
-I've had tacos in Mexico.
-Yummy!
+I like Python, Dajngo, Javascript, and Smurfs.